ethereumclassic/ethereumclassic.github.io/README.md

 #### Content

-- Spell check everything
+- Remove a bunch of exchanges
-- Remove a bunch of exchanges, leave a few..
+- Migrate roadmap

 #### Styling